PRODYNA/capt-mifune/README.md

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `yarn generate-backend-api`

+Openapi-generator generates all available api endpoints and models for this project in typescript to the `services` folder

 ### `yarn build`